Call for appointment:410-448-6400 410-448-6400

 One of the most effective means of treatment is physical therapy.
 The most effective therapy is called closed-chain quadriceps strengthening.
 With this therapy, the foot is planted on the floor to strengthen the large thigh muscles.
 This often improves the way the kneecap moves through the knee joint, decreasing pain and increasing ability to function.

 Weight loss is also a very effective means of dealing with knee arthritis.
-When we speak about weight, we usually speak about the body mass index (BMI), which is a ratio of weight to height that can be calculated using online calculators such as the one you can access at this link: https://www.nhlbi.nih.gov/guidelines/obesity/BMI/bmicalc.htm.
+When we speak about weight, we usually speak about the body mass index (BMI), which is a ratio of weight to height that can be calculated using online calculator such as this one.
 People with a body mass index above 30 should consider weight loss to see whether that improves symptoms before embarking on any kind of joint replacement.

 Based on the way body mechanics work, if you lose 1 pound of overall body weight, it takes 3 pounds of stress off your knee.
 I had several patients who were too heavy to undergo joint replacement, and I asked them to lose weight before undergoing the surgery.
 When they lost the weight, they came back and decided that they no longer needed the joint replacement because their pain had improved so dramatically.
 Certainly, this does not apply to everyone, but it has convinced me that attempting weight loss before considering knee replacement is a sound strategy if your body mass index is higher than 30.